This Is How the Whole30 Diet Helped Me Lose 36 Pounds

 Two of my best friends were also dieting with me.
 They were a huge support for me—especially when I almost grabbed an ice cream cone from a girl I was running by on the boardwalk.
 My craving was just that bad.
 But they talked me off the ledge every single time I wanted to jump.

-If you don't have support in real life, there are a few places you can look to get some.
-There are several Whole30 based Instagram accounts (@Whole30 and @Whole30recipes are two of my favorites) and on Facebook, the Whole30 Support Group is chock-full of tips and tricks for anyone taking the Whole30 journey.
+If you don’t have support in real life, there are a few places you can look to get some.
+There are several Whole30 based Instagram accounts: @Whole30 and @Whole30recipes are two of my favorites.
+On Facebook, the Whole30 Support Group is chock-full of tips and tricks for anyone taking the Whole30 journey.

 Familiarize yourself with the compliant foods

-If you can't commit these to memory (and who can?), do what I did and download a copy of the approved foods list for Whole30.
+If you can’t commit these to memory (and who can?), do what I did and download a copy of the approved foods list for Whole30.
 I made sure to check it when I was shopping or dining out.
 This way, I knew what to eliminate from my meals or what I could put in my salad at Whole Foods without making a mistake.
-And, don't be afraid to ask for modifications when you eat out.
+And when you eat out, don’t be afraid to ask for modifications to help you stick to the Whole30 rules.
 I did and still do.
-Many restaurants are happy to make the accommodations.
+Many restaurants are happy to make accommodations.

 Embrace meal prepping

-To be successful on Whole30, prepping is crucial—both with meals and with your schedule.
+To be successful on Whole30, meal prepping is crucial—both with meals and with your schedule.
 There is no way to get around it.
 I started out taking a look at my weekly schedule to see when I would be out versus when I would be eating at home.
 This helped me gauge when I could cook and when I needed to cook extra for leftovers (which I would often take for lunch, too).
-Memorize these rules for healthy, make-ahead meals.

 Stock up on your go-to foods

-In addition to prepping, knowing what your "hero" foods are—those that you can grab and go, prepare quickly, or that can stave off cravings—can be crucial to sticking to the diet.
+In addition to prepping, knowing what your “hero” foods are—those that you can grab and go, prepare quickly, or that can stave off cravings—can be crucial to sticking to the diet.
+These include Whole30 snacks you’ll want to eat.
 Mine were eggs, frozen shrimp, and frozen blueberries.
-I kept the eggs and shrimp in the house for nights that I didn't really want to cook or was too tired to throw an entire meal together, because what's easier than frying some eggs or throwing some frozen shrimp in a pan with oil and garlic?
-Not much.
+I kept the eggs and shrimp in the house for nights that I didn’t want to cook or was too tired to throw an entire meal together—what’s easier than frying some eggs or throwing some frozen shrimp in a pan with oil and garlic?
 The blueberries, though, I kept for when the ice cream cravings hit.
-(Ice cream is always my weak spot!)
-The combination of the sweetness and the cold did the trick most nights and I was able to get through the "sugar dragon" that was calling my name.
-Learning what yours are will definitely save you on those times when you're in a hurry or feeling tempted.
-Learn more strategies for curbing cravings.
+(Ice cream has always been my weak spot.)
+The combination of the sweetness and the cold did the trick most nights and I was able to get through the “sugar dragon” that was calling my name.
+Learning what yours are will save you on those times when you’re in a hurry or feeling tempted.
+(Learn more strategies for curbing cravings.)

 Find your balance

-One of the struggles when you get "off" of a diet is having to figure out balance without regaining all of the weight you lost.
-I didn't need to figure that out after this, because it really made me think differently about what I was putting in my body.
-After finishing my first round of Whole30, something kind of amazing happened to me.
-I actually continued to lose weight.
-I was perplexed by this at first, because after years of trying to lose weight and keep it off unsuccessfully, this was the first time I continued to lose, even after I was officially done.
-I'm not going to lie—there were doughnuts, cupcakes, and even a fried chicken sandwich to be had after my 30 days was up as I had vacations and celebratory events lining my calendar, but I balanced those out with more good days and clean eating.
-I'm never afraid to have one "bad" eating day again because it will lead me to another.
-If I eat "badly" on the days when it's necessary (i.e. a work dinner) or warranted (say, a friend's birthday party), the next day, I'm right back to how I should eat.
-And that's OK.
+One of the struggles when you go “off” of a diet is having to figure out balance without regaining all of the weight you lost.
+I didn’t need to figure that out after this, because it forced me to think differently about what I was putting in my body.
+After finishing my first round of Whole30, something incredible happened: I continued to lose weight.
+I was perplexed by this at first because—after years of trying to lose weight and keep it off unsuccessfully—this was the first time I continued to lose, even after I was officially done.
+I’m not going to lie—there were doughnuts, cupcakes, and even a fried chicken sandwich to be had after my 30 days was up—I had vacations and celebratory events lining my calendar—but I balanced those out with healthy eating.
+I’m not worried about a “bad” eating day anymore.
+If I eat “badly” on the days when it’s necessary (a work dinner, for example) or warranted (say, a friend’s birthday party), the next day, I’m right back to how I should eat.
+And that’s okay.

 Benefits that go beyond weight loss

 Secondly, it changed my mental state.
 Being able to have such willpower for 30 days made me realize that I am stronger physically, mentally, and emotionally than I thought I was.
-After the first round, I did two more, which were far easier than the first.
-I'm down 36 pounds so far and while I'm not currently on a cycle, I still eat Whole30 style more than 90 percent of the time.
-I have been pushing myself harder in my workouts because I know I'm capable.
-Whole30 isn't a diet for me anymore.
-It's a way of life.
+After the first round, I did two more, and they were much easier than the first.
+I’m down 36 pounds, and while I’m not currently on a cycle, I still follow Whole30 more than 90 percent of the time.
+I have been pushing myself harder in my workouts because I know I’m can.
+Whole30 isn’t a diet for me anymore.
+It’s a way of life.
 Read on for more stories of people who lost weight—and kept it off—with the Whole30 program.